 - Kim Trent, MDLEO

-- have direct access to and support from UM faculty with substantive and methodological expertise
+• have direct access to and support from UM faculty expertise

-- receive mentorship and topical expertise from YPL Faculty Director
+• receive mentorship and guidance from YPL Faculty and Staff Directors and Researchers

 “The Data & Policy Fellowship program assures chosen Fellows have a top-notch skill set coupled with a drive for increasing knowledge and improving their assigned program area.”